 “If heaven is full of artists & hipsters it will probably be something like Athens”. –Southern Living

 Leave it to a local bookshop to be the moral center of town.
-Located in Five Points, Avid Bookshop is a one-of-a-kind shop hand-selects books based on the customers, a unique offering and testament to the level of customer service they strive for.
+Located in Five Points, Avid Bookshop is a one-of-a-kind shop hand-selects books based on the customers, a unique offering and testament to the customer service level they strive for.
 Avid Bookshop’s children’s section was darling and had a lot of books I’d never heard of, though I’m a regular bookstore junkie.
 You can even participate in community-focused events, bookshop programs, and much more.

 Need a Place to Stay?

-Athens: A Town You’ll Be Amazed By
+Athens: A Town You’ll Be Wowed By

-I’m so glad to have visited Athens, Georgia and hope to see more of.
+I’m so glad to have visited Athens, Georgia, and hope to see more of.
 Mark my words, Athens is a charming town that you’ll be hearing lots more of in the future.